REMS FDA Documents (Fintepla)^FDA Documents (opioids))

 fentaNYL

-Brand names: Actiq, Duragesic, fentaNYL citrate, Sublimaze
+Brand names: Actiq, Duragesic, Sublimaze

 Form Strength

-FILM, EXTENDED RELEASE, TRANSDERMAL 12 mcg/hr; 25 mcg/hr; 50 mcg/hr; 75 mcg/hr; 100 mcg/hr
+FILM, EXTENDED RELEASE, TRANSDERMAL 12 mcg/hr; 25 mcg/hr; 50 mcg/hr; 75 mcg/hr; 100 mcg/hr;

 LOZENGE, ORAL TRANSMUCOSAL 400 mcg; 600 mcg; 800 mcg; 1200 mcg; 1600 mcg